philippmossier/repair-hangman-game/README.md

 # What i learned

 * How to read from other peoples codebase and debug it step by step
-* Complement the code of other people by adding more functionality and features.
+* Complement the code of other people by adding more functionality and features